pierluigiferrari/ssd_keras/README.md

 Fully trained, convolutionalized VGG-16 weights are provided below, but fully trained SSD models are not.

 There are currently two base network architectures in this repository.
-The first one, [`keras_ssd300.py`](./keras_ssd300.py), is a port of the original SSD300 architecture that is based on a reduced atrous VGG-16 as described in the paper.
+The first one, [`keras_ssd300.py`](./keras_ssd300.py), is a port of the original SSD300 architecture that is based on a convolutionalized, subsampled VGG-16 as described in the paper.
 The network architecture and all default parameter settings were taken directly from the `.prototxt` files of the original Caffe implementation.
 The other, [`keras_ssd7.py`](./keras_ssd7.py), is a smaller 7-layer version that can be trained from scratch relatively quickly even on a mid-tier GPU, yet is capable enough to do an OK job on Pascal VOC and a surprisingly good job on datasets with only a few object categories.
 Of course you're not going to get state-of-the-art results with that one.

 If you want to build an arbitrary SSD model architecture, you can use [`keras_ssd7.py`](./keras_ssd7.py) as a template.
 It provides documentation and comments to help you turn it into a deeper network relatively easily.